 Alto Pisac is the most important and impressive section of the ruins because most of the complex’s religious and ceremonial structures are located there, and the stonework is incredible.
 There are several temples in Alto Pisac.
 Unfortunately, today, it is not known which temples corresponded to which deity.

 Unfortunately, thieves recently ripped out some of the temple’s decorative stonework.
 Alto Pisac also has a series of restored baths.
 The last area of the Pisac ruins is the residential area known as Pisaqa, from which the ruin complex takes its name.
 It is a series of terraces and stone constructions.
-Some archaeologists believe that these were homes for the elite.
+Some archaeologists believe these were the homes of the elite.
 From here, a path leads back to the town of Pisac.

 Located at the northeastern end of the Sacred Valley, about 97 km from Cusco, this small town is a cultural haven worth visiting.
 Snow-capped peaks on both sides surround Ollantaytambo, which boasts spectacular views of the Andean landscape and ancient Inca ruins.